pokt-network/pocket/consensus/README.md

 ## Interface

-This module aims to implement the interface specified in `pocket/shared/modules/consensus_module.go` using the specification above.
+This module adheres to the interface outlined in `pocket/shared/modules/consensus_module.go`, which is derived from the above specification.

 ## Consensus Processes

 This repository features an implementation of the HotStuff consensus algorithm.
-Consensus process is facilitated through a series of rounds.
-Staked validator nodes participate in the consensus process, where one node is elected as the leader, and the others act as replicas.
+It facilitates the consensus process through a series of rounds.
+Staked validator nodes participate in the consensus process, with one node serving as the leader and the rest as replicas.

 ### Leader Election

-Leader election is handled by a dedicated submodule.
-In our current configuration, we utilize a deterministic round-robin leader election mechanism as the primary leader election method.
+A dedicated submodule handles the leader election process.
+The current configuration employs a deterministic round-robin leader election mechanism.

 ### Consensus Phases

-The HotStuff consensus algorithm has three phases: `Prepare`, `Pre-Commit`, and `Commit`.
+The HotStuff consensus algorithm consists of three phases: `Prepare`, `Pre-Commit`, and `Commit`.
 In each phase, the leader creates a proposal and broadcasts it to all replica nodes.

-Upon receiving the proposal, each replica node performs block validation check.
-If the proposal is valid, the replica node responds to the leader with its signature, which acts as its vote.
+Upon receiving the proposal, each replica node performs a block validation check.
+If the proposal is valid, the replica node responds to the leader with its signature as a vote.

-Once the leader collects votes from more than two-thirds of the replicas, it moves on to the next consensus phase.
-This two-thirds rule is critical for satisfying the Byzantine Fault Tolerance (BFT) requirement, ensuring the network's resilience against faulty or malicious nodes.
+When the leader collects votes from more than two-thirds of the replicas, it progresses to the next consensus phase.
+This two-thirds rule is essential to achieve Byzantine Fault Tolerance (BFT), ensuring network resilience against faulty or malicious nodes.

 ### Block Generation

+Block generation in the HotStuff consensus algorithm involves a series of interactive steps between the Leader and the Replica nodes.
+The steps are as follows:

 ```mermaid
 sequenceDiagram
     participant Leader